ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 ## Selective Disclosure

 While JWPs provide the underling structure for easily supporting selective disclosure, JPTs must go a step further to ensure that holders can effectively provide choice and consent on exactly what is being disclosed.
-Software using JWPs must know the mappings from payloads to claims.
-JPTs do not support disclosing claims from the issuer that are intended only for a specific verifier.
+Software using JWPs MUST know the mappings from payloads to claims.
 All disclosed payloads MUST be mapped to claims and made accessible to the application.
+Holders SHOULD understand the semantics of all disclosed claims.
+JPTs SHOULD NOT contain claims that are intended only for a specific verifier.

 ## Familiarity